Hugh Walpole: Influences

-Walpole's debt to Henry James is discernible in The Duchess of Wrexe (1914) and The Green Mirror (1917), but in the view of JBPriestley the two most potent influences on Walpole were the highly contrasting ones of Trollope and Dostoyevsky.
+Walpole's debt to Henry James is discernible in The Duchess of Wrexe (1914) and The Green Mirror (1917), but in the view of JBPriestley the two most potent influences on Walpole were the highly contrasting ones of Trollope and Fyodor Dostoyevsky.
 Other critics noted the Trollopian influence; in 1923 Arthur St John Adcock commented:

 The Trenchards [in The Green Mirror] are a kind of family Trollope might have created had he been living now; The Cathedral is a kind of story he might have told, with its realistic melodrama and its clerical atmosphere, but Walpole tells it with a subtler art in the writing and the construction, with a conciseness and charm of style that are outside the range of the earlier novelist.

 Walpole, though he was devoted to the works of Trollope, and published a study of him, thought that there was no real comparison between the two of them: "I am far too twisted and fantastic a novelist ever to succeed in catching Trollope's marvellous normality."
 Priestley was less impressed by the supposed Trollopian side of Walpole's work, finding some of it formulaic.
 He was more taken with a darker, Dostoyevskian, side that he found in the writing: "suddenly it will transform the pleasant easy scene he is giving us into transparency behind which are bright stars and red hellfire ...
 No matter how jolly and zestful he may appear to be, the fact remains that he possesses an unusually sharp sense of evil."

 Possibly the most pervasive influence on Walpole was Walter Scott, whose romanticism is reflected in much of the later writer's fiction.
 Such was Walpole's love of Scott that he liked to think of himself as the latter's reincarnation.
 He amassed the largest collection in Britain of Scott manuscripts and early editions, and constantly reread the novels.
 With the Herries stories Walpole restored the popularity of the historical novel, a form for which Scott was famous but which had been out of fashion for decades.
 The Herries series begins in the 18th century and follows a Lakeland family through the generations up to modern times.